Mr-VincentW/radial-text/docs/README.md

 # Radial Text Generator
 This is a simple tool for generating radial text rings.
-You have several options for style adjusting such as font color, font size, background color, etc. It offers a real-time preview of the output and you also can export the text ring to image files later.
+You have several options for styling such as font color, font size, background color, etc. It offers a real-time preview of the output and you can also export the text ring to image files later.

 The UI: